And what will rise from its ashes.

 Given all of this, advertising as we’ve always known it — large-scale campaigns predicated on instilling subconscious intuition in consumers — will die.
 What will rise from its ashes be unlike anything we’ve seen before.
 It will not subject us to a menu of mediocrity; rather, the algorithms buried within the walls of companies like Google and Facebook will deterministically present us with our best options for everything, because they will know us best.
 At first, consumers may rebel, like they did with GPS in cars, or online shopping.
 But as they realize that they are better served by allowing algorithms to take care of the decisions they once relied on their own autonomy to make, they will make the shift.
 It will not happen overnight, but it will happen.

-This new world will be marked by a monumental shift away from branding, which is already happening, a shift away from search, which is about to happen, but most important, and perhaps most unsettling, a shift away from trust in the user as the final indicator of their own desire.
-As we make this shift, and move towards a world in which data — and the mastery of its use — is king, ads will become deterministic.
+This new world will be marked by a monumental shift away from branding, which is already happening; a shift away from search, which is about to happen; but most importantly, and perhaps most unsettling, a shift away from trust in the user as the final indicator of their own desire.
+As we make this shift, and move toward a world in which data — and the mastery of its use — is king, ads will become deterministic.
 The companies that define this future will master the use of consumer data to inform ad delivery, and as they continue to amass user data, both their advertisements — and in turn, their data — will improve in tandem, until both are perfect.
 As this happens, our world will become one in which every consumer will be deterministically paired both with what they want, and what they need.
 In this new world, whether there will even be a difference is far from clear.

 ¹ Because someone will say it — the presidential election process within the United States is not technically governed by the majority.
 I know.